Sciss/ExObjTest/notes/Attr.md

 - as an optimisation, we could keep the new explicit `connect` methods on the `IExpr`s, and skip calling
   them using a flag on the context.
 This would avoid a lot of setup when essentially the `IEvent` queue is never used

+---

+## Calls

+- `Obj.Attr` -> `ExpandedObjAttr` -> `obj.changed.--->...`
+- `Obs.Bridge.cellView` -> e.g. `ObjCellViewVarImpl`
+- `Attr` if `selfOption.isDefined` -> `StmObjAttrMapCellView`
+- `Attr` if `isNested` -> `StmObjCtxCellView` (`AbstractCtxCellView`)
+- `Obj.Bridge.contextCellView` -> `AbstractCtxCellView`

+## Dynamic

+The problematic bit is updating the objects that are observed.
+Say `"in".attr(0)`, and say that entry already exists.
+Now we would gather in the test expansion the event listeners for the attribute map as well as for the particular `IntObj` found in the attribute map's entry.
+Now the object is replaced, eventually resulting in a `pullUpdate` of the wrapping ex obj.
+This would cause in some form of caching `IExpr` a kind of `setObj` method to be called, disposing the old listener and installing a new listener.
+Basically the ex obj has a list of events it listens to, and the call to `value` or `pullUpdate` produces a new such list;
+this list may be different from the old list; in that case, we would have to unregister `oldList diff newList`, and newly register `newList diff oldList`.